 Practically every main character in Mystery Men uses an unusual weapon.
 Examples include thrown forks, a shovel, a possessed bowling ball, and flatulence.
 The film also includes a weapon designer who only creates improbable nonlethal weapons.

 TRON.
 Sole weapon: glowy Frisbee.
 That the user could control its flightpath.
 And that could chop other characters in half, even split heads (though all we saw were jewel-like bits coming out of the helmet when this happened.

 Anton Chigurh of No Country for Old Men has a cattle bolt gun, which uses compressed air to shoot out a retractable metal rod.
 He apparently uses it because it's good for blowing out locks, and not many people can tell it's a weapon.

-Pam Grier as blaxploitation hero Jackie Brown: "I've got a black belt in barstools!"
+Pam Grier as blaxploitation hero Foxy Brown: "I've got a black belt in barstools!"